Reza-Golnari/Reza-Golnari/README.md

 ## About Me
 My name is Reza, and I'm a 17-year-old with a deep-seated passion for computers and technology.
 I was introduced to programming at the age of 14, and since then, I've been exploring the world of coding and its various branches.
 My journey led me to discover a keen interest in web development, and I began my career by learning front-end development.

-## My Journey
-After mastering the basics of front-end, I started practicing by implementing small projects, gradually enhancing my skills and moving on to larger, more complex projects.
-I've collaborated with many individuals along the way and continue to enjoy teamwork, always striving to be a valuable contributor in any setting.

 ## Personal Life
 In my personal life, I aim to be highly organized.
 I relish waking up at 4 AM, enjoy working out and bodybuilding, and love maintaining a healthy lifestyle.